Foreign Exchange Market (FOREX).

 billion.
 One trillion dollars (USD 1,000,000,000,000) changes hands every day

 on global Foreign Exchange Markets.
 80% of this trading is of a

 speculative nature, buying and selling money for profit's sake.

 Investing in foreign exchange remains mainly a domain of the big

-professional players in the market such as hedge funds, banks and brokers.
+professional players in the market such as hedge funds, banks, and brokers.

-The currency exchange market is a true 24-hour market, 5 days a week.
+The currency exchange market is a true 24-hour market, five days a week.
 There are dealers in every major time zone.

-Singapore, Paris and Sydney.
-The 1st session, which is the Asian session, begins on Sunday evening at approximately 7:00 p.m.
+- The first session, which is the Asian session, begins on Sunday evening at approximately 7:00 p.m.
 EST (Sydney).

-The 2th session, which is the London session, begins at approximately 7:00 a.m.
+- The third and final session, which is the New York session, begins at approximately 7:00 a.m.
 EST and ends at 5:00 p.m.
 EST.

 which fosters international monetary and financial cooperation and serves as a

-bank for central banks.
+Bank for central banks.

 currency exchange rate is always quoted for a currency pair using ISO code